atomic-penguin/chef-fundamentals/slides/getting-started/01_slide.md

 Each command also has a corresponding Unix `man(1)` page, which is included in the installed Chef library.

-# Built-in Help

-As Windows does not have a `man(1)` help system, HTML pages are generated.
-These are located in:
+Since Windows does not have a `man(1)` help system, the recommended form of documentation on this platform is the Opscode Wiki at [http://wiki.opscode.com](http://wiki.opscode.com).

-* C:\opscode\chef\embedded\lib\ruby\
-  gems\1.9.1\gems\chef-VERSION\distro\common\html

-Where "VERSION" is the version of Chef.

-A future release will have helpers to make these easier to access.

 # Configuration